Gemcitabine: Research

-Because it is clinically valuable and is only useful when delivered intravenously, methods to reformulate it so that it can be given by mouth have been a subject of research.
+Because it is clinically valuable and is only useful when delivered intravenously or intravesically, methods to reformulate it so that it can be given by mouth have been a subject of research.

 Research into pharmacogenomics and pharmacogenetics has been ongoing.
 As of 2014, it was not clear whether or not genetic tests could be useful in guiding dosing and which people respond best to gemcitabine.
 However, it appears that variation in the expression of proteins (SLC29A1, SLC29A2, SLC28A1, and SLC28A3) used for transport of gemcitabine into the cell lead to variations in its potency.
 Similarly, the genes that express proteins that lead to its inactivation (deoxycytidine deaminase, cytidine deaminase, and NT5C) and that express its other intracellular targets (RRM1, RRM2, and RRM2B) lead to variations in response to the drug.
 Research has also been ongoing to understand how mutations in pancreatic cancers themselves determine response to gemcitabine.

-It has been studied as a treatment for Kaposi sarcoma, a common cancer in people with AIDS which is uncommon in the developed world but not uncommon in the developing world.
+It has been studied as a treatment for Kaposi's sarcoma, a common cancer in people with AIDS which is uncommon in the developed world but not uncommon in the developing world.